This is such a simple how-to on making a cute little chalkboard that looks like a scroll using an old wooden spool.

 I had to draw out what a scroll looked like first just to see if I could.
 I don’t know what that first image is of.

 I drew it out onto the same plywood I used on the tube TV shell makeover, marking approximately where it would fit in between the wooden spool’s end pieces.

 I brought it to the band saw and ended up with this.
 Then I realized it wasn’t curvy enough…or, at all.

 I scribbled some more lines and cut along them.

 I’m still working on taking it slow and getting as close as possible to my lines with the band saw.

 Hot dang, it kinda looks like a scroll!

-Unlike these lights, I actually remembered to clean the wooden spool.
+Unlike these old vintage Christmas lights, I actually remembered to clean the wooden spool.
 Although, the fact that it was not only filthy but sticky, made it very easy to remember cleaning it.